anushka0415/GHOST-DF/ghost/README.md

 ## Training

-We also provide the training code for face swap model as follows:
+They also provide the training code for face swap model as follows:
   1. Download [VGGFace2 Dataset](https://www.robots.ox.ac.uk/~vgg/data/vgg_face/).
   2. Crop and align faces with out detection model.
   ```bash